Australian Embassy in Myanmar is on Facebook

 Vantage Tower, 623 Pyay Road, Yangon, Myanmar +95 1 230 7410

-Applications for the Australia Awards scholarships 2019 are now open!
+Applications for the Australia Awards scholarships 2019 intake closed on 30 April 2018!

-Australia Awards scholarships are prestigious international awards offered by the Australian Government to the next generation of global leaders.
-Through study and research, recipients develop the skills and knowledge to drive change.
-Recipients will also help build enduring people-to-people links with Australia.
+Australia Awards scholarships are prestigious international awards offered by the Australian Government to the next generation of global leaders for development.
+Through study and research, recipients develop the skills and knowledge to drive change and help build enduring people-to-people links with Australia.

-We assess applicants on their professional and personal qualities, academic competence and, most importantly, their potential to address Myanmar’s development challenges.
+Applicants are assessed on their professional and personal qualities, academic competence and, most importantly, their potential to impact on development challenges in Myanmar.

 For more information:

 Humanitarian assistance for Myanmar and Bangladesh - 9 September 2017